The Dervaes Family’s Urban Homestead

 18. Learn how to sew.
 Start with hemming pants, and work your way to sewing your own skirts.

 21. Become familiar with the wild edible plants that grow in your area.
 Learn how to identify them, and practice using them in your meals.
+Foraging is a great way to find nutrient-dense foods, and while these items are often considered weeds, they are delicious and easy to prepare.
+Make sure you are knowledgeable about identifying different plants before you go out, however, because some have toxic look-alikes that can make you sick.

 22. Consider what you can make or grow yourself and sell your goods at a local farmer’s market.